Skip to main content

 app.listen(8081, () => console.log('Running on port 8081'));

-2. Register your endpoint within Fungies Dashboard
+2. Register in the Fungies Dashboard

 x-fngs-signature: sha256_6808ed5be1262b60818359fa586145810d0793e8a677f1326520d3844e21b640